senbox-org/optical-toolbox/README.md

 Building the OptTbx from the source
 -----------------------------------

-The following gives a brief introduction how to build the S3TBX.
+The following gives a brief introduction how to build the optical Toolbox.
 More information can be found in the [Developer Guide](https://senbox.atlassian.net/wiki/display/SNAP/Developer+Guide).